HugoFortunato/miniseller2/README.md

 Tailwind CSS is used for styling to provide a utility-first approach, making it easy to create responsive and modern designs.
 Additionally, components from the Shadcn library are utilized to replace native inputs and cards, enhancing the UI consistency and aesthetics.

+## Testing and Scalability

+To ensure quality and maintainability, the project includes unit tests built with Jest and React Testing Library.
+As the application scales, additional tests can be written to cover new features and edge cases.

+For global state management, the project could be extended by creating a dedicated store/ folder to organize state slices, enabling better separation of concerns and supporting more complex workflows.

 ## Getting Started

 ### Prerequisites